haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2023/index.md

 You can find information about the duration of the run at the bottom of the log file.
 Each sampling/refinement/selection module will contain PDB files.

-For example, the `X_seletopclusts` directory contains the selected models from each cluster.
+For example, the `09_seletopclusts` directory contains the selected models from each cluster.
 The clusters in that directory are numbered based on their rank, i.e. `cluster_1` refers to the top-ranked cluster.
 Information about the origin of these files can be found in that directory in the `seletopclusts.txt` file.

-The simplest way to extract ranking information and the corresponding HADDOCK scores is to look at the `X_caprieval` directories (which is why it is a good idea to have it as the final module, and possibly as intermediate steps).
+The simplest way to extract ranking information and the corresponding HADDOCK scores is to look at the `10_caprieval` directories (which is why it is a good idea to have it as the final module, and possibly as intermediate steps).
 This directory will always contain a `capri_ss.tsv` file, which contains the model names, rankings and statistics (score, iRMSD, Fnat, lRMSD, ilRMSD and dockq score).
 E.g.:

 <pre style="background-color:#DAE4E7">
 mmodel	md5	caprieval_rank	score	irmsd	fnat	lrmsd	ilrmsd	dockq	cluster-id	cluster-ranking	model-cluster-ranking	air	angles	bonds	bsa	cdih	coup	dani	desolv	dihe	elec	improper	rdcs	rg	total	vdw	vean	xpcs